joao404/Felix2Go/README.txt

 -> Insert your favourite debian package name at the end of the line -> Save and exit

+## Download Debian ISO
+You can download the debian iso using the script ./get-debian-iso.sh

 ##Generating iso
 Login as root and run the iso-build.sh, the script will generate an iso file in the output folder ./iso-build.sh